How much does Universal Credit pay towards childcare?

 However, you cannot claim Universal Credit and tax credits at the same time as tax credits are being replaced by Universal Credit for most people.
 If you currently still receive tax credits, you can claim back up to 70% of your eligible childcare costs for children under 16 (or 17 for disabled children).
 Depending on your income, you could get up to £122.50 a week for one child or £210 for two or more children.

 Claiming Universal Credit does not affect your eligibility for child benefit and this will continue to be paid separately.
-Child benefit is going up in April 2023 (opens in new tab) so you’ll get £24 per week for your first child and £15.90 per week for any children after that.
+Child benefit went up in April 2023 so you’ll now get £24 per week for your first child and £15.90 per week for any children.

 Do you get more Universal Credit if you have a child?